ayush-3393/Scaler-ProductService-Demo/Readme.md

 3. Added Error Handling on ProductController by ExceptionAdvices.
 4. Created a utility class 'ProductUtility' which has all the static methods for converting one entity to another.
 5. Implemented Category Apis, similar to the implementation of Product Apis.

+For the 3rd Oct Lecture:
+1. Successfully connected the application with MySQL.
+2. In MySQL, created a new user with a password and granted it the privileges.
+3. Annotated the Models with @Entity
+4. Annotated the BaseModel with @MappedSuperClass
+5. For Primary Key, used @Id annotation.
+6. To generate the PKs automatically, used @GeneratedValue annotation with Generation Type Identity
+7. Created Repositories for the respective Models.